Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Introduction

-In this paper, we will make a comparative study of 2D exciton states in monolayer TMDs under a magnetic field in both the real space and Landau quantization space.
-We take monolayer WSe$_2$ as an example and focus on the excitons of zero center-of-mass momentum, $K=0$, or called the excitons in the light cone.
+In this paper, we will make a comparative study of 2D exciton states in monolayer TMDs under a magnetic field in both real space and Landau quantization space.
+We take monolayer WSe$_2$ as an example and focus on the excitons of zero center-of-mass momentum, or called the excitons in the light cone.
 The calculation methods in the two spaces will be detailed at length in Secs.
-III(A) and III(B), respectively.
-The obtained main results are given as follows: (i) We systematically compare the exciton energy spectrum obtained in the two spaces and find that the two methods yield consistent results over a large range of magnetic fields.
-We point out that the magnetic quantum number $l$ can be endowed with the meaning of pairing the electrons and holes as $n_h=n_e+l$~\cite{D.V.Tuan2025}, in which $n_{e(h)}$ denotes the electron (hole) LL index. (ii) In the exciton state $nl$, according to the zero-field wave function calculations as well as the quadratic fittings to the energy, we obtain the diamagnetic coefficient $\sigma_{nl}$ and root-mean-square (rms) radius $r_{nl}$.
-The results show good agreement with the available $s$ state data in the experiment~\cite{A.V.Stier2018}. (iii) More importantly, in the Landau quantization space, we reveal that in an exciton state, the dominant free electron-hole pair may shift with the magnetic field and Coulomb interactions.
+III A and III B, respectively.
+The obtained main results are given as follows. (i) We systematically compare the exciton energy spectrum obtained in the two spaces and find that the results agree well with each other.
+We point out that the magnetic quantum number $l$ can be endowed with the meaning of pairing the electrons and holes as $n_e=n_h+l$~\cite{D.V.Tuan2025}, in which $n_{e(h)}$ denotes the electron (hole) LL index. (ii) For the diamagnetic shift $\Delta\varepsilon_{nl}^{\text{dia}}$ in the exciton state $nl$, according to the zero-field wave function calculations as well as the quadratic fittings to the energy, we obtain the diamagnetic coefficient $\sigma_{nl}$ and root-mean-square (rms) radius $r_{nl}$.
+The results show good agreement with the available $s$ state data in the experiments~\cite{A.V.Stier2018, E.Liu2019}.
+From the fittings, we demonstrate that the $\Delta\varepsilon_{nl}^{\text{dia}}$ shows the quadratic behavior in the low-field region and will gradually change to the linear dependence in the high-field region~\cite{A.V.Stier2018}. (iii) More importantly, in the Landau quantization space, we reveal that in an exciton state, the dominant free electron-hole pair component may shift with the magnetic field and Coulomb interactions.
 We further calculate the phase diagrams of the dominant pair component of the exciton states.
-The phase diagrams indicate that in an exciton state $nl$, the magnetic field will drive the dominant component to be the electron-hole pair $\{n_e=n+l-1,n_h=n-1\}$, whereas the Coulomb interactions drive it to be the pair of the lower index; their competitions would determine the exciton state composition.
+The phase diagrams indicate that in an exciton state $nl$, the magnetic field will drive the dominant component to the electron-hole pair $\{n_e=n+l-1,n_h=n-1\}$, whereas the Coulomb interactions drive it to the pair of the lower index; their competitions would determine the exciton state composition.
 Our theoretical study could provide deeper insights into the exciton states in monolayer TMDs and pave the way for their applications in future electronic devices.